Misakihime21/Luna/README.md

 - menu
 - crouching
-- Luna's room
+- rooms
 - lightswitch is connected to any BP_Lights by index
+- basement switcher that turns lights on

 ----------

 TODO LIST

 Locations
-- parent's room (dark and dusty room full of medical things)
-- living room (where mom sleeps - dark and scary to approach)
-- kitchen
 - toilet
 - closet in the corridor
 - parent's bathroom
-- basement (switcher that turns lights on)

 - broken table and a plate srcreamer

 - a demon - two glowing eyes
--

-- molding (плинтус)

 - bugfix switcher interactions - check with the linetrace

-- candle in Luna's hands?
+- flashlight in Luna's hands?

 - commentary text (like Press E to interact)
 - Luna's commentary (dialogue text)

 - sound effects

+- molding (плинтус)
 - drawer opening
 - door opening on the opposite direction from player

 GENERAL IDEA